Israel2000/javascript-code-test/README.md

 22. **What is a standalone component?**
 A standalone component is a type of component that is not part of any Angular module.
 It provides a simplified way to build Angular applications.
 23. **What are Angular Signals?**
 A signal is a wrapper around a value that can notify interested consumers when that value changes.
 Signals can contain any value, from simple primitives to complex data structures.
+- similar to obeservale& also used state management.
+- Converting Signal to Observale - use the "toObservale" method to turn it into observable.
+The "toSignal" fiction creates a signal which tracks the value of an observable.
-24. **ViewChildren** - Purpose: Allows you to access multiple child components, directives, or DOM elements within a view.
+25. **ViewChildren** - Purpose: Allows you to access multiple child components, directives, or DOM elements within a view.
 Usage: Use it when querying for a collection of elements or components.
-25. **ViewChild**
+26. **ViewChild**
-26. **HTTPCalls** are used to interact with REST APIs or other HTTP services.
+27. **HTTPCalls** are used to interact with REST APIs or other HTTP services.
 The HttpClient module, provided by Angular, makes it easy to perform GET, POST, PUT, DELETE, and other HTTP requests.
     - HTTP Interceptor - used to perform various tasks related to HTTP requests and responses.
          - such as adding headers, handling errors, modifying the request or res data, logging, authentication, etc.
 28. **ng-template** - The <ng-template> directive in Angular defines a template that is not rendered by default but can be programmatically inserted into the DOM.
 It is typically used for structural directives and dynamic content.